DRK-20/EDA-LSTM-Genre-Classifier-for-Music-Audio-Data/README.md

 ## Results

 The LSTM-based model demonstrates high accuracy in classifying music tracks into their respective genres.
 Detailed evaluation metrics including accuracy, precision, recall, and F1-score indicate the model's robustness and reliability.
 The plots of training and validation accuracy/loss over epochs provide insights into the model's performance and convergence.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements